paperxyz/embedded-wallet-service-sdk/.changeset/mighty-bobcats-remain.md

 "@paperxyz/embedded-wallet-service-sdk": patch
 ---

-breaking: rename the Chains type to Chain
+BREAKING: rename the Chains type to Chain